trackreco/mkFit/README.md

 ./plotting/textDumpPlots.sh ${suite}
 ```

 The first will produce the time and speedup plots, while the second produces distributions of basic kinematic quantites of the candidate track collections, comparing the results across the different platforms and different number of vector units and threads.
-Ideally, in plots from the second script, the distributions should have all points lie on top of each other: there should be no dependency on platform or parallelization/vectorization setting for a specific track-finding routine.

 The main physics performance script that is run is: